wjzhengsh/blockchain/develop_enterprise.md

  ```
  {:codeblock}

-1. Create a business network card for the certificate authority using the following command:
+1. Create a business network card for the certificate authority by using the following command:

     ```
     composer card create -f ca.card -p bmx-hlfv11 -u admin -s PA55W0RD12
     ```
     {:codeblock}

-  Ensure that you're running the command in the same directory as your connection profile.
+  Ensure that you run the command in the same directory as your connection profile.

 2. Import the business network card using the following command: